ExodusMovement/schemasafe/doc/samples/additionalItems.md

  * `Unprocessed keywords: ["additionalItems"] at #`

-## array of items with no additionalItems
+## array of items with no additionalItems permitted

 ### Schema